bellons91/personal-tech-notes/azure/Azure Storage Account/Azure Blob Storage.md

 This service provides a list of endpoints available at https://{storage-account-name}.blob.core.windows.net

-Each Storage Account contains one or more [[azure-blob-container]], and each Blob Container contains
+Each Storage Account contains one or more [[Azure Blob Container]], and each Blob Container contains

-Depending on the usage, you can use a different [[azure-blob-storage-tiers]].
+Depending on the usage, you can use a different [[Blob Storage Tiers]].

 You can enable **[[versioning for blobs]]** (keep all the versions or remove versions older than X days).
 For blobs you can store each single version (each representing an update), an one or more **snapshots**, that are "named" versions for easier retrieval.